-Primrose are excellent for hillsides and as ground covers.
+Primrose plants are excellent for hillsides and as ground covers.

-information is not available, use 12" to 15" spacing as a gauge.
+Final plant spacing: If information is not available, use 12″ to 15″ spacing as a gauge.

 Day to Germination: 10 – 15

-Primrose are seldom bothered by insects and disease.
-If insect or disease
+Primrose plants are seldom bothered by insects and disease.

-problems occur, treat early with organic or chemical insect repellents and
+Howerver, if insect or disease problems occur, treat early with organic or chemical insect repellents and fungicide.